 Carbon capture, utilization, and storage (CCUS) projects capture carbon dioxide (CO2) emissions produced by industrial facilities that would otherwise be released into the atmosphere.
 In 2021 global carbon dioxide emissions rose 6% to 36.3 billion tonnes.
 CCUS has been identified as a critical technology in reducing global carbon dioxide.

-During the capture process, CO2 is dehydrated and compressed into a liquid form that can be safely made available for value-added commercial industrial uses, or transported to a storage site, where the CO2 is securely and permanently injected approximately a mile underground beneath thick layers of rock.
-The injected CO2 is continuously monitored, and, after injection, the CO2 will remain trapped beneath the caprock and begin to dissolve and mineralize.
+During the capture process, CO2 is dehydrated and compressed into a liquid form that is safely made available for value-added commercial industrial uses, or transported to a storage site, where the CO2 is securely and permanently injected approximately a mile underground beneath thick layers of rock.
+The injected CO2 is continuously monitored during and after injection to ensure CO2 remains trapped beneath the shale caprock.

 The Storage Site